 GRA-320 | Corporate Identity and Branding | 3 credits

 In this course students will learn to use form and metaphor as visual communication.
-An identity provides a simple recognizable way to represent an organization, business or concept.
-Students will learn to create trademarks and symbols that are visually appealing, original and which communicate a meaningful message.
-Students will then apply those identies to products such as business stationary, envelopes, packages, web sites, signs and other appropriate media.
+An Identity provides a simple recognizable way to represent an organization, a business or a concept.
+We will learn to create trademarks and symbols that are visually appealing, original, and which communicate a meaningful message.
+Students will then apply these Identities to products such as business stationary, envelopes, packages, web sites, signs, and other appropriate media.

 GRA-351 | Motion and Sound | 3 credits

 Motion and Sound is a course in which students learn to create text and images that move, also known as motion graphics and kinetic text.
 The course deals with the principles and aesthetic properties of motion and the impact of sound on visual message.
 These animations have applications in web design, video, greeting cards, and television.

 Three-Dimensional Animation is a continuation of 3D Modeling in which students learn to apply motion to three-dimensional images, prepare storyboards, scripts, and create short story lines.